- Why Do Employers Conduct Background Checks?

 Can a background check report include a case that was expunged?

-Often equated to the sealing or destroying of legal records.
 Each state offers its own definition of expungement, based on different rules and laws.
 Generally, expungement can be viewed as the process to "remove from general review" the records pertaining to a case.
 But the records may not completely "disappear" and may still be available to law enforcement.

 I am applying for a job in a profession that is required by law to perform background checks, such as in law enforcement, childcare, or a hospital.
 Will this affect my rights under the Fair Credit Reporting Act?